isleofcode/style-guide/general-and-javascript-style-guides.md

 - Variables names should be camelCased;

 - Comments should be useful and not fodder.
-They should point out different or difficult things, or fyi's.
-They should not describe the obvious, presumed framework functionality (e.g. //sendaction bubbles action) or generally declare things in the block of code below;
+They should point out different or difficult things.
+They should not consider generally presumed language or framework functionality (e.g. //sendaction bubbles action);

 - Always use es6 syntax, e.g. () vs function();